Yellowknife Travel Guide

 N’dilo is located on the tip of Latham Island just past Old Town and is home to approximately 200 members of the Yellownives Dene First Nation.

-Yellowknife was permanently settled after the discovery of large gold deposits in 1934 and was declared the capital of NWT in 1967.
-In 1970 Yellowknife was officially declared as a city.
+Yellowknife was permanently settled after the discovery of large gold deposits in 1934 and became the capital of NWT in 1967.
+In 1970, Yellowknife was officially declared to be a city.

 Top things to see in Yellowknife

 From the city centre take Franklin Avenue (50th Ave) and drive down the hill to Yellowknife’s Old Town.
 The first log and frame buildings were erected at this site in the 1930s.
 The roads are narrow.
 Look for the parking lot on your right.
 Along the narrow streets the Quonset huts, converted buses, original settler’s homes, old boats, and tiny shacks look quite unusual in a Canadian capital city.

 At Willow Flats, East of Franklin Avenue you find the most unusual housing.
 Many buildings have signs telling the story about the building.